How To Find The Perfect

-With this in mind, we recommend looking for alternatives to traditional cotton for your trusty white t-shirt, such as organic cotton, pima cotton and linen, that use less water and pesticides significantly minimizing the environmental impact.
+With this in mind, we recommend looking for alternatives to traditional cotton for your trusty white t-shirt, such as organic cotton, recycled cotton, pima cotton and linen, that use less water and pesticides significantly minimizing the environmental impact.

 We’ve rounded up a number of these options we love below.

 As a core piece for so many outfits, it’s important to find the right one for you and how you want to style it.